 Providenciales has a great number of fishing charter companies to choose from, with a correspondingly large number and type of vessels.

 When selecting a charter business and vessel, consider what you’d like to do, and what your party is.
-Small centre console powerboats are the top choice with local fishing enthusiasts as they’re nimble, fast, and don’t require much depth.
+Small center console powerboats are the top choice with local fishing enthusiasts as they’re nimble, fast, and don’t require much depth.
 However, families and larger groups will appreciate the comfort of ample shade and bathrooms.
-Some of the larger vessels offer air conditioned cabins as well.
+Some of the larger vessels offer air-conditioned cabins as well.